Imatges de pàgina

 [blocks in formation]

 You will there obferve that his majefty is very far from thinking it proper for him to accede to the principle which is again urged in that note as the foundation of a naval armistice.
+While this fundamental difference subfifts, there can be little reafon to hope that any advantage could arife from difcuffing the details of fuch a measure.

 The counter-projet which I had

-If you are authorised to make any fuch new proposals as fhall be really confiftent with thofe principles which form the only admiffible bafis for fuch a tranfaction, I am confident you will not be unwilling, in a matter of fo much importance, to tranfmit them to me in writing.
+If you are authorised to make any fuch new proposals as fhall be really confiftent with thofe principles which form the only admiffible bafis for such a tranfaction, I am confident you will not be unwilling, in a matter of fo much importance, to tranfmit them to me in writing.

 Should they then appear to his majefty's government to afford any fufficient grounds for further difcuffion of this point, I fhall very readily receive the king's commands for authorifing a proper perfon to converfe with you on the fubject of thofe communications.
 I have the honour to be, &c.